jonathanvanschenck/python-seatease/README.md

 Currently only parts of the `seabreeze.cseabreeze` backend and parts of the `seabreeze.spectrometers` modules are emulated (here as `seatease.cseatease` and `seatease.spectrometers` respectively), but more functionality is planned in later versions.
-Additionally, the emulator currently assumes only a single USB2000-like spectrometer is connected (though this can be changed, see `seatease.cseatease._SeaTeaseAPI`).
+Additionally, the hardware emulator currently assumes only a single USB2000-like spectrometer is connected (though this can be changed, see `seatease.cseatease.hardware`).

-This USB2000-like device is treated like it is constantly measuring a 500nm spectral feature with constant photon flux, so changing the integration time will change the peak's appearent number of counts.
+This USB2000-like device is treated like it is constantly measuring a 500nm spectral feature with constant photon flux, so changing the integration time will change the peak's apparent number of counts.

 # Installing